TeoDev1611/batman/README.md

 )

 func init(){
-  log.LogOpts.Error = "CUSTOM_KEY_ERROR" // Custom the key for the json file in the error level DEFAULT: ERROR log.LogOpts.Info = "CUSTOM_KEY_INFO" // Custom the key for the json file in the info level DEFAULT: INFO log.LogOpts.Warning = "CUSTOM_KEY_WARN" // Custom the key for the json file in the warn level DEFAULT: WARN log.LogOpts.Fatal = "CUSTOM_KEY_FATAL" // Custom the key for the json file in the fatal level DEFAULT: FATAL
+  log.LogOpts.Error = "CUSTOM_KEY_ERROR" // Custom the key for the log file in the error level DEFAULT: ERROR log.LogOpts.Info = "CUSTOM_KEY_INFO" // Custom the key for the log file in the info level DEFAULT: INFO log.LogOpts.Warning = "CUSTOM_KEY_WARN" // Custom the key for the log file in the warn level DEFAULT: WARN log.LogOpts.Fatal = "CUSTOM_KEY_FATAL" // Custom the key for the log file in the fatal level DEFAULT: FATAL

   log.LogOpts.ErrorExit = true // Exit the program with 2 code in the error logs DEFAULT: false log.LogOpts.FatalExit = true // Exit the program with 2 code in the fatal logs DEFAULT: true